andrewgremlich/ai-freelance/SCRIPT.md

 ## Meditate

-I hope you guys in attendance won't mind that I do this next part.
 I've programmed this orb to the timing of _box breathing_.

-Box breathing is a form of breathing meditation, and meditation in general is usually practiced to help manage stress.
-Because each of the 4 steps is 4 seconds long that is the reason why it's called box breathing, with a box having 4 equal length sides.
+Box breathing is a form of meditation, and it has 4 steps that are 4 seconds long.
+That is the reason why it's called box breathing, with a box having 4 equal length sides.
 There are other forms of breathing meditation, if you're curious to look at it later.
-[1].
+[1] In general people practice meditation to help manage stress.
+That's important.

-Now allow me to explain how breathing meditation works with the two sides of the nervous system, sympathetic and parasympathetic.
-Sympathetic nervous system is activated in the height of stress, so the heart rate and breath rate increases.
+Let me explain how meditation works with the two sides of the nervous system - sympathetic and parasympathetic.
+Sympathetic nervous system is activated in the height of stress, and the signs of stress are usually an elevated heart and breath rate.
 This is usually done to help the fight or flight response.
 The parasympathetic nervous system is activated in rest periods.
 This is where the parasympathetic nervous system encourages the body to rest, rebuild, and recover.
 The bodily signs usally include a slower heart and breath rate.

-In today's age where the software engineering industry is in flux, things can be stressful.
+In today's age where software engineering industry is in flux, things can be stressful.
 There is a growing need to manage such stress or else burn out is a constant risk.
-I would really enjoy it if I can get everyone here to do a quick one minute meditation with me following box breathing pattern in order to de-stress about the industry.
+I would really enjoy it if I can get everyone here to do a quick one minute meditation with me following the box breathing pattern.

 _ONE MINUTE BOX BREATHING_